ndwiv/yogitrack-prototype/Design/UseCases.md

 - Actor: Manager
 - Description: The manager adds a new package in the list of packages.
 Packages have the following attributes:
    - Package name
-   - Package category: General or Senior
+   - Package category: General, Senior, or Student
-   - Number of classes: 1, 4, 10, or unlimited
+   - Number of classes: a fixed number (e.g. 1, 4, 10), or unlimited
+   - Class type: General or Special
+      - A General class is open to any customer with a package of 'General' classes.
+      - A Special series of classes needs a package with 'Special' class type, e.g. 'Yoga with weights'
    - Start date
    - End date
    - Price